 What should I do if I miss class?

 There may be times when you have a legitimate reason for missing class (e.g., illness).
 If you miss class on a day that doesn’t have any graded activities (e.g., exams, tests, quizzes, etc.) then you do not need to contact the instructor about your absence.
-What you should do is check for any class announcements, find any new course materials that have been posted online (e.g., in Canvas, Box, etc.), and get in touch with a classmate who can help catch you up and share their notes with you.
+What you should do is check for any class announcements, find any new course materials that have been posted online (e.g., in Canvas, etc.), and get in touch with a classmate who can help catch you up and share their notes with you.
 Of course, if you have any questions about the course material, you are welcome to use office hours and any other resources the class provides for such help.

 If you miss class on a day that does have a graded activity, email the instructor to see about making up the activity.
-You must have a legitimate excused absence to be allowed to make up an activity, and you must contact the instructor before the class you will be missing if it is possible and reasonable to do so.
+You must have a legitimate excused absence to be allowed to make up a graded activity, and you must contact the instructor before the class you will be missing if it is possible and reasonable to do so.
 In some emergency situations, it may not be reasonable, so in that case just contact the instructor as soon as it is reasonable to do so.
 Note that the instructor has final authority over what is and isn’t considered excused, so it is in your best interest to get an absence approved before you make any irreversible plans.